When could I be referred for oxygen therapy?

-Sometimes, you may then be asked to breathe some oxygen through a mask over your face, or through some tubing in your nose, for at least 30 minutes before a second blood test is taken.
+You may then be asked to breathe oxygen through a mask over your face, or through some tubing in your nose, for at least 30 minutes before a second blood sample is taken.

-In some cases, you may need a second appointment four to six weeks later for a second blood test.
+In some cases, you may need a second appointment 4 to 6 weeks later for a second blood test.
 This is to check that you have consistently low levels of oxygen in your blood before a decision is made.

-Once the spirometry and blood test results have been reviewed you will be told whether oxygen therapy is right for you.
+Once the test results have been reviewed you will be told if oxygen therapy is right for you.

 If the blood tests show that you have too much carbon dioxide in your blood, you may need to see a specialist to review your condition before you are assessed again.

 If you have advanced disease, oxygen may be prescribed by your palliative care team.
 This may be for your use at home or in a hospice or nursing home.
-At this stage oxygen can relieve any distress that can occur when breathing is difficult.
+At this stage, oxygen can help relieve any distress that can occur when breathing is difficult.

-- you will be shown the different types of equipment and encouraged to try them out to see which is best for you.
-Your prescription will be changed at a later date if you need a different oxygen therapy
+- You will be shown the different types of equipment and try them out to see which is best for you.
+Ask your health care professional to explain which delivery method is best for you and why.
+Your prescription can be changed later if you need a different oxygen therapy.